Oral Surgery Bellevue WA

-He has been selected by a vote of area dentists as one of the top Oral and Maxillofacial surgeons in the Puget Sound area for 8 consecutive years (2009-2016) as noted in Seattle Metropolitan Magazine.
+He has been selected by a vote of area dentists as one of the top Oral and Maxillofacial Surgeons in the Puget Sound area for 11 consecutive years (2009-2019) as noted in Seattle Metropolitan Magazine.

 Dental Implants Bellevue WA, Seattle & Mercer Island

 Dental Implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The implants are small titanium posts that are surgically placed into the jawbone where teeth are missing.
 A person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 Wisdom Teeth Bellevue WA, Seattle & Mercer Island